 Factors affecting the use of fauna underpasses by bandicoots and bobtail lizards

 Chambers B. & Bencini R. (2015) Factors affecting the use of fauna underpasses by bandicoots and bobtail lizards.
-Animal Conservation, 18, 424-432
+Animal Conservation, 18, 424-432.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Install barrier fencing and underpasses along roads